arick/Sudoku-Hodoku-Maven-Gradle/README.md

 ﻿# HoDoKu

 Hodoku is a solver/generator/trainer/analyzer for standard Sudoku.
-It is written in Java/Swing and should therefore run on any platform supported by Java (tested on Windows, Mac and Linux - Ubuntu/GTK+-LAF).
+It is written in Java/Swing and should therefore run on any platform supported by Java.
+The latest version has been tested on MS Windows, and Mac.
+Historically, it has been also been tested on Linux - Ubuntu/GTK+-LAF.

 ![screenshot](https://raw.githubusercontent.com/PseudoFish/Hodoku/master/showcase/showcase.png)

-Available languages: English and German
+Available languages: English.
+German - legacy support only

 ## In Memory of Bernhard Hobiger